viknesh9/TNSDC-GENERATIVE-AI/README.md

 Results

-The trained CNN model achieved an accuracy of X% on the test dataset, demonstrating its effectiveness in predicting heart disease based on the given health attributes.
+The trained CNN model achieved an accuracy of 83% on the test dataset, demonstrating its effectiveness in predicting heart disease based on the given health attributes.

 Future Work